 Posters are an important tool for letting the world know that you have accidentally lost your pet AND that you seriously want him/her back.
 Not only does it help inform everyone to be on the lookout, but it lets them know that you did not abandon the pet.
 Remember, there are good Samaritans out there who may have found your pet and, thinking that he/she was abandoned or unwanted, “rescued the poor thing” from an “undeserving” owner.

 This section provides information about creating an effective poster, a sample poster, tools needed for putting up your posters, and a list of suggested locations for where to post your information.
+Please check local, state and federal guidelines in regards to where flyers may be posted.

 Making a good poster

-Click here to see example posters.
 In addition to posting flyers (8 x 11 sheets of paper) on bulletin boards, etc.., you will also want to attach flyers to highly visible giant fluorescent poster boards on telephone poles to advertise that you have lost your dog or cat.
 Fluorescent posters are highly visible, effective and they are harder for people to tear down.
 They have proven highly successful in the recovery of your lost pets.
 Your goal with these poster boards is to make them big, noticeable and brief.

 Many thanks to Kat Albrecht and Missing Pet Partnership for her informative lost pet website and for her explanation for how to make a poster.